CIMSTA/obsidiosaurus/README.md

 It allows for a better exeperience writing and maintaining the markdown files, since both share alot of common featues.

-Currently its just a proof of concept with manual steps required, but the goal is to automate this workflow completly.

-# 🗃 Repo Structure

-::Overview of Folder structure

-# 📚 Documentation
-For full documentation, visit our Docs

-# 🎥 Video
-Watch a video showing quickly the features

 # 📃 Features:
 Overview about what is currently supported: